GroupAlert/LifeLine/README.md

 ### 2. Screen Archetypes

 * Login Screen
-   * user can sign up
+   * User can sign up
-   * user can log in
+   * User can log in
 * Account Settings Screen
-   * user can edit their account information
+   * User can edit their account information
-   * user can log out
+   * User can log out
-   * user can delete their account
+   * User can delete their account
 * Groups Screen
-   * user can create groups
+   * User can create groups
-   * user can invite other users
+   * User can invite other users
-   * user can edit other users' roles
+   * User can edit other users' roles
-   * user can edit groups
+   * User can edit groups
 * Maps Screen
-    * user can see people on the map
+    * User can see people on the map
-    * user can filter by group
+    * User can filter by group

 ### 3. Navigation